byuistats/DS250-Cannon/content/Slides/Introduction/day01/_index.md

 #### A note on Jupyter Notebooks vs. Interactive Python Window

-The textbook will show you how to use VS Code's interactive python windows. **Feel free to use Jupyter Notebooks.**
+The textbook will show you how to use VS Code's interactive python windows and Quatro. **Feel free to use Jupyter Notebooks.**